 The market in front of Mirabell Palace rivals the main market in Salzburg for pomp and circumstance.
 You’ll find tasty holiday treats and mulled wine along with plenty of hand-made ornaments, all just a few minutes’ walk from the train station.
 There’s a very nice atmosphere that will sweep you up in Christmas cheer.
 See the website for more information.

-The Advent Market in Hohensalzburg Fortress is certainly one of the city’s most atmospheric, as you’ll have all of Salzburg stretched out before you.
+Open from Fridays to Sundays, the Hohensalzburg Fortress’ Advent Market is certainly one of the city’s most atmospheric, as you’ll have all of Salzburg stretched out before you.
 Take a scenic funicular ride up to enjoy the booths filled with arts and crafts as well as local delicacies.
 There are activities for children and a rich concert program as well.
 See the website for more information.

 Christmas in Vienna